 Step 1.
-Access the Web Interface for the Web Security Appliance https://192.168.42.42:8443
+Access the Web Interface for the Web Security Appliance where 192.168.42.42 is the default IPv4 address, and 8080 is the default admin port setting for HTTP, and 8443 is default admin port for HTTPS.

 Step 1 Enter the IPv4 address of the Web Security appliance in an internet browser.